-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Averag Pr Outs Op Warr e Exercise ice of tanding tions, ants and ights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans

-Equity compensation plans approved by security
+Equity compensation plans approved by

-holders 29,126,744(1) \$ 4.47 42,758,409
+security holders 29,126,744(1) \$ 4.47 42,758,409

-Equity compensation plans not approved by
+Equity compensation plans not approved

-security holders 289,268(2) \$ 3.91
+by security holders 289,268(2) \$ 3.91

 TOTAL 29,416,012 \$ 4.46 42,758,409

-- (1) This total does not include 4,252,570 shares issued pursuant to restricted stock grants made under our 2001 Stock Incentive Plan, which were subject to vesting based on continued employment or 11,258,256 performance shares issued under our LTIP plan, which are subject to vesting based on continued employment and Charter's achievement of certain performance criteria. - (2) Includes shares of Class A common stock to be issued upon exercise of options granted pursuant to an individual compensation agreement with a consultant.
+(1) This total does not include 4,252,570 shares issued pursuant to restricted stock grants made under our 2001 Stock Incentive Plan, which were subject to vesting based on continued employment or 11,258,256 performance shares issued under our LTIP plan, which are subject to vesting based on continued employment and Charter's achievement of certain performance criteria.

+(2) Includes shares of Class A common stock to be issued upon exercise of options granted pursuant to an individual compensation agreement with a consultant.